scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 The coverage level depends on the size of the training set and on :math:`(\delta_T)_{T > 0}`.

-Becareful: the bigger the training set is, the better the covering guarantee is for the point following the training set.
+Be careful: the bigger the training set, the better the covering guarantee for the point following the training set.
 However, if the residuals are updated gradually, but the model is not refitted, the bigger the training set is, the slower the update of the residuals is effective.
+Therefore there is  a compromise to take on the number of training samples to fit the model and update the prediction intervals.

 Key takeaways